alopez3702/gun-detection/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-Run session one in its own instance, selecting which camera to use
+Run session one in its own instance.

 ```
-python person-camera-session-one.py RECEPTION_EAST
+python person-camera-session-one.py <absolute path to video feed or rtsp link here>
 ```

 Session two can be ran simultaneously with session one in a seperate instance.
-Choose which camera is being used and what gun type is being detected.
+Choose what gun type is being detected.

 ```
-python person-camera-session-two.py RECEPTION_EAST PISTOL
+python person-camera-session-two.py PISTOL
 ```

 ## Changes